Animation FAQ

 Q6- Do I need any special equipment or cameras to make an animation?

 A- Not really.
 You need a digital camera.
 It is easier if you have a digital camera with burst mode and a tripod, but you can take effective animations with almost any digital camera and holding it steady.
 (See “Taking Animation Pictures” Tutorial).
-If you use a film camera you must convert the film frames into digital before the animation can be prepared.
+If you use a film camera you must convert the film frames into digital files before the animation can be prepared.

 Q7- How do I send the finished file to you for printing?